 The Bridge Program fosters generative dialogue among a select group of artists in a seminar-style course designed to push your art practice into new realms.
 You’ll work in an intensive, small-group setting to refine project ideas, better articulate the central concerns of your practice, deepen the conceptual grounding of your work, and situate your practice within a wider art world context.
 You’ll participate in critiques, writing sessions, essay discussions, and a public artist talk at the culminating program showcase in the Art Center’s Muller Meeting Room and 4833 Project Space.
 Advanced artists in all media are encouraged to apply.

 To apply for the Bridge Program, please fill out the application below.
-Questions about The Bridge Program can be directed to Jen Tremblay, School and Studio Manager, at (773) 324-5520 x1007 or email@example.com.
-Questions about the VACP through the Graham School can be directed to Nikki Yagoda at 773-702-2768 or firstname.lastname@example.org.
+Questions about The Bridge Program can be directed to Jen Tremblay, Director of School and Studio Programs, at (773) 324-5520 x1007 or email@example.com.

 About the Bridge Program Facilitator